rust-embedded/book/src/start/hardware.md

 ```

 We'll use `thumbv7em-none-eabihf` as that covers the Cortex-M4F core.
+> **NOTE**: As you may remember from the previous chapter, we have to install
+> all targets and this is a new one.
+So don't forget to run the installation
+> process `rustup target add thumbv7em-none-eabihf` for this target.

 The second step is to enter the memory region information into the `memory.x`
 file.